COVID lockdown turns Chinese tourist hotspot Sanya into nightmare for stranded tourists | Health

 Sanya authorities have said that stranded tourists can leave the island starting next Saturday, provided they have done five COVID tests and obtained negative results for all of them.
 However, Yang said the waiting times for test results have been long, prompting her to get multiple tests a day.

-Sanya reported 689 symptomatic and 282 asymptomatic cases between Aug.
-1 and Aug.
-7. Other cities around Hainan province, including Danzhou, Dongfang, Lingshui, and Lingao, have all reported over a dozen cases in the same period.
-On Saturday, the sale of rail tickets out of Sanya was suspended, state broadcaster CCTV reported, citing the national operator, and more than 80% of flights to and from Sanya had been cancelled, according to data provider Variflight.

-Hainan has been closed to overseas tourists for the past two and half years since China, in response to the pandemic, stopped issuing tourist visas and implemented strict quarantine rules.
-Sanya authorities have said that stranded tourists can leave the island starting next Saturday, provided they have done five COVID tests and obtained negative results for all of them.

-However, Yang said the waiting times for test results have been long, prompting her to get multiple tests a day.
-"We don't know who to go to, and the internet only has positive news about Sanya, such as... the Sanya municipal government has properly resettled the 80,000 stranded tourists... as if the whole country thinks that (we) are not victims, but beneficiaries," she said.
+"We don't know who to go to, the internet only has positive news about Sanya, such as... the Sanya municipal government has properly resettled the 80,000 stranded tourists... as if the whole country thinks that (we) are not victims, but beneficiaries," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)